top of page

 Do you always need an MRI to evaluate back pain?

 Back pain is very common.
-It is estimated that around 90% of people experience back pain at some point in their life.
+It is estimated that around 80% of people experience back pain at some point in their life.
 For most people, back pain subsides on its own within 6 weeks.
 In the majority of cases, back pain can be managed without an MRI.
+Your Doctor will advise you whether you need an MRI scan based on your symptoms.

 When is spine MRI indicated?

 Some of the red flags that might indicate a serious pathology and the need for an MRI are: traumatic injury, unexpected weight loss, high fever, history of cancer and loss of bladder function.
-MRI is also advisable for back pain lasting for more than three months.
+MRI may also be advisable for back pain lasting for more than three months.

 Should I be worried about spine degeneration shown in MRI?

-As far as your MRI findings are not correlated with neurological symptoms or other red flags, you should not worry about degeneration shown in MRI.
-Research indicates that many spine MRI findings like degeneration and disc bulges are normal signs of aging and they should not be considered threatening as they are found in healthy individuals without back pain too.
-A good clinician should treat the patient and not the MRI.
+As far as your MRI findings are not correlated with neurological symptoms or other red flags, you should not worry about degeneration shown in MRI results.
+Research indicates that many spine MRI findings, such as degeneration and disc bulges, are normal signs of aging and they should not be considered threatening as they are found in healthy individuals without back pain too.

 What are the drawbacks of routine spine MRI?